rails/rails/guides/source/action_mailer_basics.md

 layout.

-You can also pass in a `layout: 'layout_name'` option to the render call inside the format block to specify different layouts for different actions:
+You can also pass in a `layout: 'layout_name'` option to the render call inside the format block to specify different layouts for different formats:

 ```ruby
 class UserMailer < ActionMailer::Base